Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 - The READ and CLOCK of the Game Boy Camera are directly connected to the 3.3V input if the Pi Pico and this is evil, I know.
 If this is too annoying for you, use a [serious bus transciever](https://www.ti.com/lit/ds/symlink/sn74lvc4245a.pdf).
 Small level shifters common on Aliexpress do not fit because they pull their pins in idle state high, this makes the Game Boy crash.

 # Kind warning
 The code comes as it.
 If you're not happy with the current implementation, build your own and debug it !
-Tuning the timing parameters was extremely long and tedious and I won't debug any other variant of the current schematic.
+Tuning the timing parameters was extremely long and tedious and I won't debug any other variant of the current schematic or of the current code which is perfectly working.